Pawel-Zygler/webdriverio-framework/README.md

 'move to out of bounds' issue is often fixed by npm i

 SCENARIOS(completed)
-As a user I want to add item to basket
+As a user I want to complete checkout as a guest with different shipping address As a user I want to add item to basket
 As a user I want to add items to basket
 As a user I want to add multiple categories items to basket